 (3) Piloting innovative, scalable, and knowledge-intensive projects such as:

-(i) The Water Stewardship and Multi- Stakeholder Engagement Initiative (involving the governance, developmental and administrative entities up to the state level) which seeks to develop actionable Water Stewardship Plans at the village and cluster levels;
+(i) The Water Stewardship and Multi- Stakeholder Engagement Initiative which seeks to develop actionable Water Stewardship Plans at the village and cluster levels, involving the governance, developmental and administrative entities up to the state level;

 W-CReS gratefully acknowledges the generous support received from the Swiss Development Cooperation (SDC) and the Hindustan Unilever Foundation (HUF) that has made possible its establishment.